samuelroland/CloudSys-labs/lab3/chatbotLab3.md

 **Authors**: Olivia Manz and Samuel Roland in **Group D**

+The whole project is available on this Github repository: https://github.com/samuelroland/CloudSys-labs/tree/main/lab3

 ## Goal
 Using proprietary APIs of Cloud providers from a single online chatbot.
 Based on the slides schemas, we updated the 2 architecture diagrams.